NTUYWANG103/APEX_AIMBOT/README.md

 -
 - Model can differentiate the enemy and friend
 - PID smooth moving
-- Individual process to display detectrion results in real time
+- Individual process to display detection results in real time
 - Customize personalized settings through config file
 - Tensorrt speed up (solving the shaking problem when speed is fast)
 - Encrypt onnx and trt model